-What if you don’e have any skills?
+What if you don’t have any skills?
 No problem!
 Everyone was a beginner once.
 Just start practicing from today and start developing your skills.
-You can also have a look on skills you could learn to get a start.
+You can also have a look at skills you could learn to get a start.

 What happens in Freelancing?

-Let’s say one person (client/service buyer/employer) posted a project ‘I need someone to do SEO for my website’ then you must bid on this project only if you know about SEO and If you’re interested in this project or you believe you can do it better.
+Let’s say one person (client/service buyer/employer) posted a project ‘I need someone to do SEO for my website’ then you must bid on this project only if you know about SEO and If you’re interested in this project or you believe you can do it.

-If you’re a content writer and you’re biding/sending a proposal to someone who is seeking for digital marketing, then you’re not doing right at all.
+If you’re a content writer and you’re biding/sending a proposal to someone who is seeking digital marketing services, then you’re not doing right at all.
 You have to work within your space.
 Send proposals to relevant people only.